peasantbird/tp/docs/DeveloperGuide.md

        any of the letters inside the square brackets, so `n`, `nl`, and `nll` are all appropriate inputs.
      * `$` demarcates the end of the matching

-     Initially, the regex above was meant to allow for user typos, such as `hgih` or `meduim`, but in hindsight, this regex is unnecessary as it doesn't value add much to the user experience, and only made it harder to test for invalid priority inputs.
+   Initially, the regex above was meant to allow for user typos, such as `hgih` or `meduim`, but in hindsight,
+     this regex is unnecessary as it doesn't value add much to the user experience, and only made it harder to test for invalid priority inputs.
    <br> As such, we plan to
      change the validation regex to only accept `h`, `m`, `l`, or `nil` as inputs for priority in the future.

-6. Currently, attempting to add multiple contacts with long names may cause the app to lag considerably.
-We plan to optimise the similarity checks for names so that doing so results in less delay.

-7. As of v1.4, we have received reports that a warning is thrown even when there are no names that users considered similar.
+6. As of v1.4, we have received reports that a warning is thrown even when there are no names that users considered similar.
 After testing, we determined that users in fact had two names that were very short, and this caused a discrepancy between commonly expected behavior and actual implementation.
 We defined distance between similar names as either one name contains the other entirely, or the Levenshtein distance between the two names is 2 or less